 Nudge is a form of authoritarianism that draws on psychobabble.
 I suppose that’s not really new.
 Authoritarianism requires governments to override citizens’ moral agency, beliefs, thoughts, perceptions and behaviours.
 That is what nudge and ‘behavioural economics’ is about.

 Then there is the use of nudge and behavioural ‘insights’ during the general election campaign, where individuals were psychologically profiled using their internet data, along with other data the government has access to.
 Targeted ‘messaging’ was then used to psychologically influence voting behaviour.
 An eye watering amount of public funding went to companies who peddle this utter rubbish and manipulate your perceptions of the realities of others.
 The NHS needed that money.
 Our social safety nets needed that money.
-But this government makes sure that the public ‘wants’ what the public gets, which is basically a few ‘strategic communications – words, pseudoscience, authoritarianism and in terms of actual support, absolutely nothing at all.
+But this government makes sure that the public ‘wants’ what the public gets, which is basically a few ‘strategic communications’ – words, pseudoscience, wedge rhetoric, authoritarianism and in terms of actual support for the majority, absolutely nothing at all.

 More on Nudge: